leitmotif commented on InkDragon's review of Katabasis

 leitmotif started reading...

-leitmotif finished reading and left a rating...
+leitmotif finished reading and wrote a review...

 leitmotif commented on a post from the Pagebound Club forum